Giorgio Pisanò: Senator and final political activities

-Contemporary trials for violation of the 1952 Scelba law — which criminalized the defence of fascism — led to the acquittal of Pisanò and other members of the party since contrary to the offence identified by law, the party supported a bicameral Presidential Republic with President of the Republic enjoying full powers and elected by the people, instead of the re-establishment of the fascist dictatorship.
-The party elected some municipal councillors, especially in Asti, on the occasion of the 1992 general election.

-In the 1990s, Pisanò returned to publishing, writing several texts about the Italian Social Republic.
-In 1995, after the "svolta di Fiuggi" — when the Italian Social Movement made a turning point away from fascist symbolism to become a bona fide and legal force in politics — and the definitive transformation of the party into the National Alliance, Pisanò decided to associate with Pino Rauti in the conservation project of a historic Italian right-wing party, which subsequently gave rise to the Tricolour Flame (Flamma Tricolore).
-A few months later, however, he left political life due to his deteriorating health.

-Giorgio Pisanò died in Milan on 17 October 1997, after a long illness.
+Contemporary trials for violation of the 1952 Scelba law—which criminalized the defence of fascism—led to the acquittal of Pisanò and other members of the party since contrary to the offence identified by law, the party supported a bicameral presidential republic, with the President of the Republic enjoying full powers and elected by the people, instead of the re-establishment of the fascist dictatorship.
+The party elected some municipal councillors, especially in the province of Asti, on the occasion of the 1992 Italian general election.
+In the 1990s, Pisanò returned to publishing and writing several texts about the Italian Social Republic.
+In 1995, after the svolta di Fiuggi—when the MSI made a turning point away from fascist symbolism and neo-fascism towards post-fascism in order to become a bona fide and legal right-wing force in politics—and the definitive transformation of the party into National Alliance (Alleanza Nazionale, AN), the predecessor of Brothers of Italy (Fratelli d'Italia, FdI), Pisanò decided to associate with Pino Rauti in the conservation project of a historic Italian neo-fascist party, which subsequently gave rise to the Tricolour Flame (Fiamma Tricolore, FT).
+A few months later, he left political life due to his deteriorating health as he was suffering from kidney cancer.
+After a long illness, Pisanò died in Milan on 17 October 1997.